-The Associate in Science in Nutrition and Dietetics for Transfer is designed for prospective California State University (CSU) transfer students who are preparing for careers in the field of Nutrition and Dietetics such as a Registered Dietician (RD), Nutritionist, Licensed Nutritionist and Dietetic Technician Registered (DTR) to name a few.
+The Associate in Science in Nutrition and Dietetics for Transfer is designed for prospective California State University (CSU) transfer students who are preparing for careers as Registered Dietitioans/Nutritionists (RDNs), Nutrition and Dietetic Technicians Registered (NDTRs), or other nutrition of food science professionals.
 Completion of the Nutrition and Dietetics degree will provide a streamlined pathway for transfer to a CSU campus with a Family and Consumer Sciences or similar major.